bartuspan/ubik/README.md

 ### Image

-* This module introduces an image shortcode, one of Ubik's most powerful and convenient features.
-An image shortcode allows for dynamic resizing of images to suit different contexts (e.g. regular versus full-width view).
-Using a shortcode also means you never have to change URLs again.
-Read the source to find out more about this feature or [check out this post on my blog](http://synapticism.com/experimenting-with-html5-image-markup-and-shortcodes-in-wordpress/).
-* Image shortcode `[image/]` automatically entered in the post editor with minimal markup.
-Note: presently image shortcodes are not compatible with the visual editor!
 * Nicer HTML5-friendly image markup for attachments, image format posts, and image captions.
 Includes WAI-ARIA and schema.org structured data markup.
 * Filter `ubik_meta_image_size` to set image size for meta tags (e.g. for Facebook and Twitter).
 Defaults to 'large' and falls back to the original image.
 See [Pendrell](https://github.com/synapticism/pendrell) for examples of usage.

-### Media

 * Thumbnail fallback: if a featured image isn't set the appropriately-sized thumbnail of the first image attached to the post will be displayed.
 * Removes image height and width attributes from many different places for greater responsivity (optional).

+### Image shortcodes

+* This module introduces an image shortcode, one of Ubik's most powerful and convenient features.
+An image shortcode allows for dynamic resizing of images to suit different contexts (e.g. regular versus full-width view).
+Using a shortcode also means you never have to change URLs again.
+Read the source to find out more about this feature or [check out this post on my blog](http://synapticism.com/experimenting-with-html5-image-markup-and-shortcodes-in-wordpress/).
+* Image shortcode `[image/]` automatically entered in the post editor with minimal markup.
+Note: presently image shortcodes are not compatible with the visual editor!
+* Image group shortcode `[group][/group]` with optional parameter `columns` for control of image layout.
 * Filters caption shortcode, spitting out better markup using code in the image module (above).
-* Turns off comments on all attachments (optional).